kogosoftwarellc/open-api/README.md

 ### .initialize(args)

-Initializes routes and middleware on an express app.
+Initializes routes and middleware on an express app, and returns an initialized api.
+An initialized api contains the following properties:

+* `apiDoc` - This is the final result of the apiDoc after processing.

 #### args.apiDoc